SaaS features page, also called product or solutions page is part and parcel of any SaaS website.

 Further reading: The Importance of Customer Reviews for E-commerce Stores

-Another case that requires having more than one SaaS features page is too different buyer personas.
+Another case that requires having more than one SaaS features page is for different buyer personas.

 Each institution solves unique problems with that same service, so listing the same benefits for all target groups won’t look professional.